Code-Institute-Submissions/SerenAppy-Web-App/README.md

 #### Business goals

-* To be used by as many public funded organisations as possible.
+* To have as many of the attendees of the Health and Well-being centre, as possible, take up usage of the web app.
 * Interactive web-app.
 * Fully functional web app.
 * Intuitive design.